Tausi95/ASSET-Hub/README.md

 ## Installation

-To get started with ASSET-Hub, follow the steps below:
+To get started with STEMProlinks, follow the steps below:

 ### Prerequisites